tony-sull/tonysull.co/content/articles/2021-05-08-progressive-enhancement.md

 ---
 type: h-entry
 title: Progressively enhancing Svelte with JavaScript
-description: That's right!
+summary: That's right!
 Your site built with a JS framework with client-side code can still support users with JS disabled.
 tags:
   - code
 slug: progressive-enhancement